nearprotocol/stakewars/README.md

 2. Join our Discord channel [here](https://discord.gg/zmwQd5) for troubleshooting and technical discussion

 ## The basics
-If you are just curious, follow the quickstart guides below and you'll be ready in a few minutes.
-However, this is just a shortcut to become familiar with high-level concepts of the protocol, not the most secure and efficient way to do it!
+If you are just curious, follow the quickstart guides below, and you'll be ready in a few minutes.
+However, this is just a shortcut to becoming familiar with high-level concepts of the protocol, not the most secure and efficient way to do it!

 ### Quickstart For Validators
 - Use [this form](https://forms.gle/5KabPsD4BefR6nv68) to enroll in the Stake Wars 2.0 and receive a few tokens to stake
 - If you don't already have one, create a betanet account using our [hosted betanet wallet](https://wallet.betanet.nearprotocol.com)
 - Spin up an Ubuntu/Debian VPS and follow the [nearup](https://github.com/near/nearup) tutorial
-- Add your validator info to [this file](/VALIDATORS.MD) - just fork and pull request, we'll merge ASAP
+- Add your validator info to [this file](./VALIDATORS.md) - just fork and pull request, we'll merge ASAP

-**HEADS UP:** We will reset Betanet every Tuesday at 6pm Pacific, so plan a node restart to automatically download and install the new release.
+**HEADS UP:** We will reset Betanet every Tuesday at 6pm Pacific, so plan a node restart to download and install the new release automatically.

 ### Quickstart For Delegators (work in progress)
 Most of the information can be found on the official [Stake Wars page (work in progress)](#).
 At a high level, you have to: